owncloud-archive/chat/README.md

 ## Installation
 1. Clone the repo to the apps directory of your owncloud installation
-3. Activate the chat app
+2. Activate the chat app
-4. Launch occ chat:boot via php from the commandline
-7. Go to the chat app in owncloud.
+3. Go to the chat app in owncloud.
 You should see 'Connected to the server'
-8. Fill in the username of an other user
+4. Fill in the username of an other user
-9. Click on the left bar on the conversation
+5. Click on the left bar on the conversation
-10. Start chatting!
+6. Start chatting!

 ## Built-in API